The hotel where Lynette Culver was murdered

 After being given a room at the back, he immediately set out to find his next victim.

 One month previously, he had abducted and murdered Denise Lynn Oliverson in Grand Junction, Colorado.
-However, four weeks had passed since that attack, and he was now growing anxious to satisfy his deviant fantasies.
+However, four weeks had passed since that attack, and he was now growing anxious to satisfy his fantasies.

 It was unseasonably cold when Bundy arrived in the Gem State.
 Historical weather data for May 5th, 1975, shows that the temperature in Pocatello ranged between 38°F and 42°F (3-5°C).
 There were also frequent rain and sleet showers.